-- Protect the welfare of animals on agricultural holdings, in transit and at markets
+- protecting the welfare of animals on agricultural holdings, in transit and at markets

-- Safeguard human health and the food chain from transmissible diseases
+- safeguarding human health and the food chain from transmissible diseases

 Disease risk assessments

 Our Animal Health Officers carry out a disease risk assessment of all livestock farms in the Borough using a format set out in the Animal Health and Welfare Framework Agreement.

 The Officers categorise each premises as either high, medium, or low risk.
 This categorisation enables us to decide which farms we will visit first.

 - flock and herd records of all movements on and off the premises